 The IEEE 802.11AC or simply “Wireless AC” routers will become cheaper in the coming days as the cost of production reduces.

 My advice would be to always connect desktops and other non-portable computing devices with a router by a physical connection.
 A wired connection not only reduces pressure from the Wi-Fi antenna but delivers faster network speeds as well.
 Generally, all routers come with a set of at least two or three LAN ports, though it is always better to go for a higher number.

 7) Router Storage Support

 Some advanced routers with NAS even offer bit-torrent protocol.
-By using this functionality, such routers can download torrent files on its own.
+By using this functionality, such routers can download torrent files on their own.

 8) Type of Internet Connection

 Different routers support different internet connections.
-For a telephone line based internet connection, you will need an ADSL router.
-On the other hand, you have a direct-line internet connection (like local cable internet or local Wi-Max internet) – only a non-ADSL router will suffice the needs then.
+For a telephone line-based internet connection, you will need an ADSL router.
+On the other hand, if you have a direct-line internet connection (like local cable internet or local Wi-Max internet) – only a non-ADSL router will suffice the needs then.

 For using a Data Card, you will have to purchase a router that supports 3G/4G/EVDO networks.

 For homes and offices, strong security over a local network is very important.
 You would not want a passing by hackers to get access to your network.
 Therefore, always purchase a router with the latest security protocols.
 WPA/WPA2 security protocols are much safer than WEP.